hal/elemento/README.md

 3. `Logger.info()` → [`console.info()`](https://developer.mozilla.org/en-US/docs/Web/API/console/info_static)
 4. `Logger.debug()` → [`console.debug()`](https://developer.mozilla.org/en-US/docs/Web/API/console/debug_static)

 To get a logger use `Logger.getLogger(String)`.
+You can use an arbitrary string as category.
+If you use a fully qualified class name as category the package names are shortened.
+In any case the category is trimmed, and right aligned.
 [String substitutions](https://developer.mozilla.org/en-US/docs/Web/API/console#using_string_substitutions) are supported, and you can pass arbitrary parameters to the log methods.

 The log level is set globally for all categories using `Logger.setLevel(Level)`.

 The log format is predefined as

 ```
 HH:mm:ss,SSS <level> [<category>] <message>
 ```

 # Samples